cornelisse/iCargo-API/docs/body.md

 # iCargo body data structure

 The body of all iCargo compliant requests and responses is a uniform JSON data structure using UTF-8 character encoding.
 This data structure can contain one or more unordered facts and a digital signature if applicable.
-The body shall be implemented as a array.
+The body shall be implemented as a single object or array.

 Compliant to the JSON specification RFC7159, the following body data structure is expected:
 ```